Albert Aguayo Lecture

-In 2004, the MNI inaugurated the Dorothy J. Killam Lecture as an annual lecture to recognize the achievements of women in academia and science.
-Prominent women who have delivered the Dorothy J. Killam Lecture are:
+The Neuro inaugurated the Dorothy J. Killam Lecture in 2004 as an annual lecture to recognize the achievements of women in academia and science.
+Prominent women who have delivered the Dorothy J. Killam Lecture include:

-Nora Volkow (2014) National Institute on Drug Abuse (NIDA)
+Nora Volkow, National Institute on Drug Abuse (NIDA)

-Marie Filbin (2007) Department of Biological Science, Hunter College, CUNY, New York
+Marie Filbin, Department of Biological Science, Hunter College, CUNY, New York

 Francis McNaughton Lecture

 Dr. Francis McNaughton was a teacher and clinical neurologist.
 The McNaughton Lecture has been held since 1984 to honour his work.
 Speakers are distinguished scientists or clinical neurologists with a particular interest in neuromuscular disorders, headache or epilepsy.

 The annual George Karpati Lecture commemorates a world-renowned neurologist and clinician-scientist who spent his extraordinary career at The Neuro.
 George was respected for his great contributions to the diagnosis and treatment of neuromuscular diseases and for his research into the causes and possible cures for neuromuscular diseases, and especially muscular dystrophy.
 His colleagues at The Neuro organize this lecture on recent developments in neuromuscular disease research and treatment, as a tribute to a friend, mentor, and scientific leader.

 More information on the 2019 George Karpati Lecture can be found here.